leonoverweel/ti-2716-c-notes/introduction.md

 ### Ranking

-Ranking is an **unsupervised** technique (classically) that produces **a list of items** ordered (high to low) by their relevance to the user's information need.
-This relevance is calculated using [similarity measures](background.md#similarity-and-distance-measures) between the item and the user's query.
+Ranking is an **unsupervised** technique (classically) that produces **a list of items** ordered (high to low) by their similarity to a test item.
+This relevance is calculated using [similarity measures](background.md#similarity-and-distance-measures) between the test item and the items in the collection.

 ### Classification